omgnetwork/elixir-omg/docs/exit_validation.md

     - the Child Chain Server listens to every `ExitStarted` Root Chain event and _immediately_ "spends" the exited utxo.
     - the Child Chain Server listens to every `InFlightExitStarted` Root Chain event and _immediately_ "spends" the exiting tx's **inputs**
     - the Child Chain Server listens to every `InFlightExitPiggybacked` Root Chain event (on outputs) and _immediately_ "spends" the piggybacked outputs - as long as the IFEing tx has been included in the chain and the output exists
-  These rules block the user from spending an UTXO exiting this way or another, preventing exit invalidation.
+  These rules prohibit the user from spending an UTXO exiting this way or another, preventing exit invalidation.
   This immediacy is limited because the server must process deposits before exits and deposits _must_ wait for finality on the root chain.

-There are scenarios, when a race condition/reorg on the root chain might make the Child Chain Server block spending of a particular UTXO **late**, regardless of the immediacy mentioned above.
+There are scenarios, when a race condition/reorg on the root chain might make the Child Chain Server prohibit spending of a particular UTXO **late**, regardless of the immediacy mentioned above.
 This is acceptable as long as the delay doesn't exceed the `sla_margin`.

 ## Watcher